celo-org/celo-monorepo/packages/docs/developer-resources/integrations/custody.md

 ## LockedGold

-The `LockedGold` contract is part of Celo's [Proof of Stake](/../../celo-codebase/protocol/proof-of-stake/README.md) mechanism.
+The `LockedGold` contract is part of Celo's [proof-of-stake](/../../celo-codebase/protocol/proof-of-stake/README.md) mechanism.
 Users can lock Celo Gold by creating an account in the [Accounts smart contract](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/common/Accounts.sol#L89) and sending it to LockedGold.
 This allows users to vote in validator elections, receive epoch rewards, and participate in on-chain governance.

 There are two ways in which users can vote: